 Hydration systems use either bite valves or push/pull valves.

 A push/pull valve requires that you open/close it with hands or teeth.
+The former might be a gentler, but less hygienic way to open the valve.
 These valves are very durable but harder to use than bite valves.

 More about hydration systems